davecotter/PaddleCPP-Windows/README.md

 Add PaddleWrapper and PaddleCLR to your solution

-Add "PaddleCLR.lib" in the Linker/Input section
+Add "PaddleCLR.lib" in the Linker/Input section<br>
 Add the path of PaddleCLR.lib to "Additional Library Directories" in Linker/General

 Or: